alexjab/scipio/README.md

 ###.use (function)
 Use a function instead of the default parser.

-The parser receives `(error, body, response)` as parameters, and must return an array of parameters for the callback of the `.fromUrl` method.
+The parser receives `(error, response, body)` as parameters, and must return an array of parameters for the callback of the `.fromUrl` method.

-The default parser returns [$, body].
+The default parser returns [$, body, response].

 ```
-scipio.use (function (error, body, response) {
+scipio.use (function (error, response, body) {
   return ['foo', 'bar', 'baz', body];
 });